abc579/simple-git-lfs-server/README.md

 - Q: What is a tus server?
 - A: tus is a new open protocol for resumable uploads built on HTTP.

+- Q: Why do we want users?
+- A: tbd.

 # TODO

-- [ ] Create HTTP server that supports POST requests.
+- [X] Create HTTP server that supports POST requests.
 Library.
-- [ ] Handle HTTP POST request and call a given function, i.e. batch_handler().
+- [X] Handle HTTP POST request and call a given function, i.e. batch_handler().
 - [ ] Unpack the contents of the HTTP POST request in batch_handler().
 - [ ] Create the entity batch_response, this will store the actual response to the API call (/batch/objects).
 - [ ] Create a simple key-value database to store objects.
 Why?
 Because we are using C++14 and we do not have access to std::filesystem which simplifies the task considerably.
 Library.